Cogta minister wants KZN, EC and WC to join forces to fight natural disasters

+Hlabisa said the government was yet to make a determination on whether the province should receive disaster status.
+He said the department will motivate for a disaster grant but was mindful that some municipalities were tempted to use such grants for other needs.

+The acting head of department at the KZN's provincial Cogta, Barbara Mgutshini, said they relied on the South African Weather Service to provide alerts about events which could trigger a natural disaster, including floods, cold fronts or hot and dry conditions.

-Co-operative governance and traditional affairs minister Velenkosi Hlabisa wants KwaZulu-Natal, the Eastern Cape and the Western Cape to work together to fight natural disasters.
+Co-operative governance and traditional affairs (Cogta) minister Velenkosini Hlabisa wants KwaZulu-Natal, the Eastern Cape and the Western Cape to work together to fight natural disasters.

 Hlabisa visited KwaZulu-Natal on Wednesday after raging veld fires recently claimed 14 lives.
 All three provinces have been devastated by floods, veld fires and torrential rains in recent months.